dennypage/andwatch/README.md

 # ANDwatch - Arp and Neighbor Discovery Watch daemon

-ANDwatch monitors Arp (IPv4) and Neighbor Discovery (IPv6) packets, maintains a database of IP address to hardware (Ethernet) mappings, and issues notifications when the hardware address of an IP address changes.
+ANDwatch monitors Arp (IPv4) and Neighbor Discovery (IPv6) packets, maintains a database of IP address to hardware address (Ethernet) mappings, and issues notifications when the hardware address of an IP address changes.

 ANDwatch is intended as a modern replacement for arpwatch.
 When contrasted with arpwatch, ANDwatch offers the following enhancements:
 - Support for IPv6 addresses.